sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>glibc-devel</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Object files for development using standard C libraries.
+Short desc    : Object files for development using standard C libraries.
 URL          : http://www.gnu.org/software/glibc/
-Лицензия     : LGPLv2+ and LGPLv2+ with exceptions and GPLv2+ and GPLv2+ with exceptions and BSD and Inner-Net and ISC and Public Domain and GFDL
+License      : LGPLv2+ and LGPLv2+ with exceptions and GPLv2+ and GPLv2+ with exceptions and BSD and Inner-Net and ISC and Public Domain and GFDL
-Описание     : The glibc-devel package contains the object files necessary
+Descript     : The glibc-devel package contains the object files necessary
              : for developing programs which use the standard C libraries (which are
              : used by nearly all programs).
 If you are developing programs which
              : will use the standard C libraries, your system needs to have these